Laurae2/Laurae/README.md

 Once you are done installing Visual Studio 2015 Community, reboot your computer.

-Now, or if you skipped the installation step, clone LightGBM repository by doing in Git Bash:
+Now, or if you skipped the installation step, clone the latest LightGBM repository by doing in Git Bash:

 ```
 cd C:/xgboost
 git clone --recursive https://github.com/Microsoft/LightGBM
 ```

+If you want the stable version aligned to Laurae package, use `git clone --recursive https://github.com/Laurae2/LightGBM` instead.

 Now the steps: